tamilselvanarjun/auto-ed/docs/mod1.rst

 to modify and contribute to the code, you may choose to clone the Github repo to have direct access to the code for the web app and access to the underlying package.
 From the terminal,

-1. Clone the repo: git clone https:github.com/lindseysbrown/Auto-eD
+1. Clone the repo:: git clone https:github.com/lindseysbrown/Auto-eD

-2. Install the dependencies: pip install -r requirements.txt
+2. Install the dependencies:: pip install -r requirements.txt

-3. Launch the web app from the terminal: python ADappHeroku.py
+3. Launch the web app from the terminal:: python ADapp.py

 4. Go to the local host in your browser to use the tool